Eggplant can be a temperamental plant to grow. But it’s also a plant that, once established, will keep giving and giving all season long.

 Place on a lightly greases baking sheet and bake at 350* for about 25 minutes, turning once, until they are browned and slightly crusty.

 This recipe can be easily altered.
-You can increase the eggplant/breadcrumbs, or change the garlic and onion to your taste, but will not need more than one egg no matter the quantity.
+You can increase the eggplant/breadcrumbs, or change the garlic and onion to your taste, but shouldn’t need more than one egg no matter the quantity.

-Serve these vegetarian meatballs plain, with tomato sauce or over pasta.
-They freeze and reheat well, so you can make extra to save for an easy meal!
-Click below for a printable version of this recipe.
+They also freeze and reheat well, so you can make extra to save for an easy meal!

 Like this recipe?
 Write it down in my Blank Recipe Journal!
 It’s a great way to keep track of all your favorite recipes- plus you can pass down all those family favorites from generation to generation!